wisecash/wisecash-support/_posts/2000-01-01-account-overview.md

 To do that you can either click on a given transaction account's name like this:

-TODO: screenshot
+{% include animation.html file="click-account.gif" %}

 Or you can click on the Account Overview icon:

-TODO: screenshot
+{% include screenshot.html file="reaching-account-overview.png" %}

-## Select a Given Account
+## Select an Account

 If the displayed account is not the one you want to investigate, use the account selector here:

-TODO: screenshot
+{% include animation.html file="select-account.gif" %}

 ## Visualize your Account Data